 President Volodymyr Zelensky raised the idea at a joint press conference with German opposition leader Friedrich Merz during Merz's visit to the Ukrainian capital on December 9.

-According to Reuters, this is the latest sign that the Kyiv government is increasingly open to the possibility of negotiations as US President-elect Donald Trump prepares to return to the White House.
+According to Reuters, this is the latest sign that the Kyiv government is becoming increasingly open to the possibility of negotiations as US President-elect Donald Trump prepares to return to the White House.

 In addition, the leader also mentioned the idea of calling for the deployment of foreign forces to Ukraine until the country joins NATO.